kimmobrunfeldt/blog/README.md

 ### Build pipeline

-The aim was a simple build pipeline that is a bunch of CLI commands.
-The end result is quite simple considering the task, but lack of hot reloading makes the iteration somewhat slow (5-10s after each file change).
+The aim was a build pipeline that is a bunch of CLI commands.
+Lack of hot reloading makes the iteration somewhat slow (5-10s after each file change).

 Production build with approximate times: